frai-ai/gbif-ai-assistant/README.md

 ## Example Query

-When you send a message like "Show me data about African elephants," the Gibif AI Assistant will:
+When you send a message like "Show me data about African elephants," the GBIF AI Assistant will:

 - Identify "African elephants" as the taxon of interest.
 - Query the GBIF API for species occurrences and related data.